wendelscardua/miroh/docs/plans.md

 - [ ] sound
 - [ ] music
 - [ ] balance polyomino probabilities (otherwise the more symmetrical, the less likely to show up)
+- [ ] spawn polyomino on a viable column
+- [ ] what happens when polyomino won't fit?
+- [ ] what happens when it overlaps the player? lock player for a bit? kill them?
 - [ ] polish
 - [ ] power ups?